Vascular Surgery

 Vascular Procecdure Center (VPC) → Learn about our Vascular Procedure Center where we perform venous and vascular procedures for our patients across Tennessee.
 Using the latest minimally invasive surgical techniques, we offer patients hospital-level care in a convenient outpatient facility.

-As an independent procedure center in the Nashville area, we have access to the most cutting-edge vascular procedure techniques and technologies, not found anywhere else.
+As an independent procedure center in the Nashville area, we have access to the most cutting-edge vascular procedure techniques and technologies.
+These techniques and technologies are not available anywhere else.

 TCAR Procedure